darthlukan/lemonade/README.md

 ~wip~

-- Considering psutils for system info(ram, HDD)kjA
+- Considering psutils for system info(ram, HDD)
 - Probably just going to parse mpc calls for mpd.
 - Needs to be able to grab config from shell variables/some other flexible medium(maybe just launch flags)
 - data structure(s) for Monitor, workspace, windows
 - will assume xrandr setup for calculating dimensions.

+consideration for the far future: run as server in background so can kill and bring up with no problems adjusting dimensions a little bit at a time.

 Considering a yaml style config file. mockup(dual monitors):